-Figure 0-3.
+Figure 6-3.
 MAC Header Format

-All MAC Headers MUST have the general format as shown in Table 0-1.
+All MAC Headers MUST have the general format as shown in Table 6-1.
 The Frame Control (FC) field is the first byte and uniquely identifies the rest of the contents within the MAC Header.
 The FC field is followed by 3 bytes of MAC control; an OPTIONAL Extended Header field (EHDR); plus a Header Check Sequence (HCS) to ensure the integrity of the MAC Header.

-MAC Header Field Usage Size FC Frame Control: Identifies type of MAC Header 8 bits MAC_PARM Parameter field whose use is dependent on FC: if EHDR_ON=1; used for EHDR field length (ELEN) else if for concatenated frames (see Table 0-9) used for MAC frame count else (for Requests only) indicates the number of mini-slots a cells requested 8 bits LEN (SID) The length of the MAC frame.
-The length is defined to be the su number of bytes in the extended header (if present) and the num bytes following the HCS field.
-(For a REQ Header, this field is the ID instead) mber of EHDR Extended MAC Header (where present; variable size).
-0-255 bytes HCS MAC Header Check Sequence 2 bytes Length of a MAC Header 6 bytes + EHDR
+MAC Header Field Usage Size FC Frame Control: Identifies type of MAC Header 8 bits MAC_PARM Parameter field whose use is dependent on FC: 8 bits if EHDR_ON=1; used for EHDR field length (ELEN) else if for concatenated frames (see Table 6-14) used for MAC frame count else (for Requests only) indicates the number of mini-slots and/o or ATM cells requested LEN (SID) The length of the MAC frame.
+The length is defined to be the sum of the number of bytes in the extended header (if present) and the number of bytes following the HCS field.
+(For a REQ Header, this field is the Service ID instead) 16 bits EHDR Extended MAC Header (where present; variable size).
+0-240 bytes HCS MAC Header Check Sequence 2 bytes Length of a MAC Header 6 bytes - + EHDR